 Shark Tank Appearance

 Maria and Veronica didn’t audition for the show, the producers approached them first but they initially declined.
-They later changed their mind and joined season four of Shark Tank, asking for $125,000 for a 7% stake in the business.
+The pair later changed their mind and joined season four of Shark Tank, asking for $125,000 for a 7% stake in the business.

 Barbara initially wanted to invest by herself but her offer was rejected.
 Cuban was quiet which annoyed Robert Herjavec.
 In the end, all five sharks agreed to invest $250,000 for 25%.
-By working together, the Sharks managed to secure a much better deal.
+By working together, the Sharks secured a much better deal.

 After Shark Tank